rrigato/architecture/refactoring/second_edition.md

 - Bias towards providing unnecessary copys of collections as opposed to having to debug errors from unexpected dict/js object modifications

 - extract calculation behavior into a function to make sure you are not duplicating across a code base

+# moving_elements_ch8
+- The key to modular design is grouping related components and clearly defining the links between different modules
+- modularity = ability to make software design modifications while only understanding a small subset of the design

+- apply assertions when refactoring shared data among multiple clients to validate behaviors output by client callers

+- Breaking one loop that does multiple things at once into multiple loops each doing one thing makes the code easier to understand and easier to extract into its own functions

+- preference using map (applies a function to transform each element in the input collection) and filter (uses a function to select a subset of the input collection) over looping

+- remove unused code, not because it is a performance hit, but because it makes it more difficult for the developer to understand